rjohnsen/threathunting-book/content/part-1/introduction/from-alerts-to-hypothesis.md

 ## Introduction

-**In the previous chapter, we explored the hunter as a persona.
+**This is the third part of my series on defining who the Threat Hunter is.
+In the previous chapter, we explored the hunter as a persona.
 The hunter is curious, methodical, and unwilling to accept the surface explanation of an event.
 This chapter continues that exploration and shows how mindset becomes method.**

 **Building on the principles outlined in my article [The Analyst Mindset](/part-1/introduction/analystmindset/), this chapter explores how analytical thinking turns into structured hunting practice.
 You know, where questions become hypotheses and reasoning becomes method.**